-- 3.1.2.1.
-To consider the Authority's statement of accounts prepared in accordance with the Accounts and Audit (England) Regulations 2011 and make recommendations to the Authority in regard to the Statement prior to the Authority approving the same; - 3.2.2.
-To consider the External Auditor's Annual Audit and Inspection Letter in accordance with the Accounts and Audit (England) Regulations 2011 and to monitor the Authority's response to individual issues of concern identified: - 3.3.2.3.
-To consider and advise the Authority on the findings of the Authority's review of the effectiveness of its system of internal control and on the Annual Governance Statement; - 3.4.2.4.
-To consider and advise the Authority on the findings of the review of the effectiveness of its internal audit;
+- 2.1.3.1.
+To consider the Authority's statement of accounts prepared in accordance with the Accounts and Audit (England) Regulations 2011 and make recommendations to the Authority in regard to the Statement prior to the Authority approving the same; - 2.2.3.2.
+To consider the External Auditor's Annual Audit and Inspection LetterReport including an ISA 260 Audit Results report in accordance with the Accounts and Audit (England) Regulations 2011 and to monitor the Authority's response to individual issues of concern identified; - 2.3.3.3.
+To consider and advise the Authority on the findings of the Authority's review of the effectiveness of its system of internal control and on the Annual Governance Statement; - 2.4.3.4.
+To consider and advise the Authority on the findings of thean annual review of the effectiveness of its internal audit provider against agreed KPIs; - 2.5.3.5.
+To oversee the effectiveness of the Authority's risk management arrangements, the control environment and associated anti-fraud and

-- 3.5.2.5.
-To oversee the effectiveness of the Authority's risk management arrangements, the control environment and associated anti-fraud and anticorruption arrangements, including approving under delegated powers the Authority's Anti-Fraud and Corruption Policy and associated Fraud Response Plan and any changes to these; - 3.6.2.6.
-To challenge the Authority's performance management arrangements; - 3.7.2.7.
-To oversee and review the Authority's internal audit strategy, and receive reports, as appropriate, from the Internal Auditor; - 3.8.2.8.
-To engage with the External Auditor and external inspection agencies and other relevant bodies to ensure that there are effective relationships between external and internal audit; - 3.9.2.9.
-To review any recommendations in respect of proposed changes to Part 5F of the Authorities Constitution (Financial Regulations) made by the Finance Director and Monitoring Officer or otherwise; - 3.10.2.10.
-To ensure effective scrutiny of the Treasury Management Strategy and Policies; - 3.11.2.11.
-To consider and advise the Authority on its Code of Corporate Governance. - 3.12.2.12.
-To establish advisory panels as the Committee sees fit in order to discharge its role and functions.
-In respect of any such advisory panel the Committee shall determine the terms of reference. - 3.13.2.13.
-The Committee will prepare an annual work plan to ensure that it adequately discharges its responsibilities as set out in this section over the course of the financial year; - 3.14.2.14.
-The Committee will also review its own effectiveness annually and report the results of that review along with a review of its work during the financial year, including any items it wishes to particularly note, to the MCA Board.
+- anticorruption arrangements, including approving under delegated powers the Authority's Anti-Fraud and Corruption Policy and associated Fraud Response Plan and any changes to these; - 2.6.3.6.
+To challenge the Authority's performance management arrangements; - 2.7.3.7.
+To agree, oversee and review the Authority's internal audit strategy, and receive internal audit reports, as appropriate, from the Internal Auditor as well as reports relating to the progress of the internal audit plan, progress of the implementation of internal audit recommendations and the Head of Internal Audit Opinion and Annual Report; - 2.8.3.8.
+To engage with the External Auditor and external inspection agencies and other relevant bodies to ensure that there are effective relationships between external and internal audit; - 2.9.3.9.
+To review any recommendations in respect of proposed changes to Part 5F of the Authorities Constitution (Financial Regulations) made by the Finance Director and Monitoring Officer or otherwise; - 2.10.3.10.
+To ensure effective scrutiny of the Treasury Management Strategy and Policies; - 2.11.3.11.
+To consider and advise the Authority on its Code of Corporate Governance. - 2.12.3.12.
+To establish advisory panels or working groups as the Committee sees fit in order to discharge its role and functions.
+In respect of any such advisory panel or group the Committee shall determine the terms of reference. - 2.13.3.13.
+The Committee will prepare an annual work plan to ensure that it adequately discharges its responsibilities as set out in this section over the course of the financial year; - 3.14.
+The Committee will also review its own effectiveness annually and report the results of that review along with a review of its work during the financial year, including any items it wishes to particularly note, to the MCA Board via an Annual Report from the Chair of the Committee.
+The Committee will also provide a mid-year update on the progress of the internal audit plan and on key risks the Authority faces. - 2.14.3.15.
+The Chair will formally escalate any matters as deemed appropriate by the Committee to the Chair of the MCA Board in writing.
+Any matters escalated will be reported to the subsequent MCA Board meeting.